Local stories, global stage

 To find out more about Donmar Local or to hear how you can get involved please email email@example.com

-ASSEMBLY, our first Local Production, originally postponed due to the pandemic has been reimagined as an innovative digital production.
+ASSEMBLY, our first Local Production, originally postponed due to the pandemic was reimagined as an innovative digital production.

 Mixing live performance, animation and sound, ASSEMBLY looks at the impact of humans on nature and what we might build together for a better future.
 It’s about trying, failing, and trying again.
 In times of emergency, it is about hope.